Spagnoli-Lab/spatial_pancreas_community_pipeline/README.md

 # Spatial Pipeline Overview

-This repository contains a Nextflow-driven workflow that takes raw spatial transcriptomics mask outputs and masked read coordinates, filters the segmentation, overlays QC plots, runs pciSeq to assign cell types, projects single-cell gene signatures with Tangram, and produces post-Tangram quality reports.
+This repository wraps the workflow from [Spagnoli-Lab/spatial-pancreas-communities](https://github.com/Spagnoli-Lab/spatial-pancreas-communities) into a reproducible Nextflow pipeline.
+It takes raw spatial transcriptomics mask outputs and masked read coordinates, filters the segmentation, overlays QC plots, runs pciSeq to assign cell types, projects single-cell gene signatures with Tangram, and produces post-Tangram quality reports.
 The end-to-end run generates:

 - Filtered segmentation masks and overlays for visual QC.
 - pciSeq classification artifacts (pickled results and AnnData ready for downstream tools).